 But first, let’s answer: Why do corals matter?

-ROBERTO: Coral reefs are actually provide provides huge services to a humongous human population
+ROBERTO: Coral reefs actually provide huge services to a humongous human population

 ALISON: That’s Roberto Iglesias-Prieto, a marine biologist at Penn State.